Elizah7/Elizah7/README.md

 ### Hi there

-I am Uddeshy Jaiswal a young aspiring Web-Develpoer Who loves to learn new technologies and solve new problems
+I am Uddeshy Jaiswal a young aspiring Full stack Mern Web-Develpoer pass-out from masai school who loves to learn new technologies and solve new problems

 <!--

 **Elizah7/Elizah7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.